anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 forbidden or prevented at other times.

-## Sites with insufficient level of operational security
+## Sites with Insufficient Level of Operational Security

 The registration authority performing (at least part of) the authorization of a certification request is a critical PKI component and therefore requires higher